deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 * Datastore for provisioning root disks for the VMs (it can be the same Datastore as for PersistentVolume).

 ### Building a VM image

+To build a VM image, follow these steps:

 1. [Install Packer](https://learn.hashicorp.com/tutorials/packer/get-started-install-cli).
 1. Clone the Deckhouse repository: